 - 20 gallons (~76 liters)

 Another important consideration is the tank shape.
-Leos are ground geckos and prefer tanks that are long and relatively shallow.
+Leos are ground geckos and prefer long, relatively shallow tanks, giving them a lot of floor space.
 Avoid tall and narrow tanks such as those commonly used for chameleons or other tree-dwelling species.

 A tank you will use for setting up your leo habitat can be made of different materials.
 I will cover the three most common types: glass, plastic, and wooden tanks.